 When Sayyids migrated from Khorasan to India due to chaos and tribulations, Awans accompanied them.
 In short they entered Punjab through the mountains of Kalabagh and river Indus or river Attock.
 Here also, Sayyids remained engaged in religious obligations rather than involving in worldly affairs.
 Thus, Sayyids of various castes like Bukharis, Gilanis, Shirazis, and Hamdanis from areas of Uch Sharif, Bhot Mubarik, Choa Saidan Shah and Danda Shah Bilawal respectively guided people towards Islam and blessed them with their beneficence.
 While, Awans occupied Kalabagh and entering through the western bank of river Attock captured the Hindu forts of Malik Dhani, Pothohar, Koh Pakhro, valley of Soon Sakesar, Koh Patao, Koh Tawa, Koh Khaon and settled there.
 The Hindus of these areas accepted Islam due to the influence of Awans.
 Now Awans are in majority in these areas.

-Mir Qutb Shah – Their forefather
+Mir Qutb Shah – Forefather of Awans

 Professor Ahmad Saeed Hamdani elaborates about Awans and their forefather Mir Qutb Shah in his book Ahwal-o-Maqamat Sultan Bahoo: